 Chord progressions in various keys

 As a guitarist you sometimes need some guidelines in regards of which chords to play together.
 It is for this purpose a recommendation to know the relationship of chords in different keys, but some suggestion of chord progression could also come handy.
-And this is what you will get here.

 Sometimes known songs and the artist is mentioned after a chord progression.
 This may make the progression more familiar to you, but it's just lesser parts of the song and mainly for fun.